Collections

 Head Under Water

-A series of semi abstract reduction woodblock prints inspired by photographs taken of the artist/self, submerged under water, from above.
+A series of semi abstract reduction woodcut and screen prints inspired by photographs taken of the artist/self, submerged under water, from above.
 The edges of the form are broken and with no clear start and end to the body, it becomes a part of the environment.

 Discombobulated soups of self-portrait.
 An examination of the disparate parts of self that make the whole, and how these parts interact with each other and the environment.
 A reference to a space that makes the artist feel that she is safe and can breathe.
 Under water, the edges of the artist are blurred, her body and the liquid push pull hold.